 Residence for Two Collectors

-After a lengthy search, a full penthouse floor of a Chicago high-rise was discovered that afforded 11 foot high ceilings, a double height space looking south to the city, and 360 degrees views.
-The site was gutted to a shell condition, awaiting the new interventions.
+After a lengthy property search, a full penthouse floor of a Chicago high-rise was discovered that afforded 360-degree views, 11-foot high ceilings, and a double height space looking south to the city.
+The space was gutted to a shell condition, awaiting the new interventions.

-The owners’ brief was “a home we love, have pride in, are comfortable in; ability to entertain graciously with simple elegance”.
+The owners’ brief was: ‘A home we love, have pride in, and feel comfortable in, with the ability to entertain graciously with simple elegance.’

 Lifelong collectors, the brief included also finding space for numerous pieces of mid-century (to present day) furniture, sculpture, art.
 It was to feel comfortable for the couple and their dog, their immediate family, and philanthropic events for 75 people.